-The ERM Committee met 8 times (including 4 times in writing) in fiscal 2022 g.
+The ERM Committee met 9 times (including 5 times in writing) in fiscal 2023.

+g.
 Group Standardization Committee (About 4 times a year)

 Mitsui Sumitomo Insurance and Aioi Nissay Dowa Insurance have two distinctive fronts.
-In order to make it easier to invest in growth areas while taking advantage of diversity, discussions and coordination are being conducted to promote the sharing and collaboration of middle and back divisions, in addition to dealing with conventional systems areas.
-Group Standardization Committee met 8 times (including once in writing) in fiscal 2022.
+In order to make it easier to invest in growth areas while taking advantage of diversity, competition and coordination are being conducted to promote the sharing and collaboration of middle and back divisions, in addition to dealing with conventional systems areas.
+Group Standardization Committee met 4 times (including twice in writing) in fiscal 2023.